drummondlab/drummondlab.github.io/blog/_posts/2017-03-09-about-adaptive-phase-separation.md

 ### Ultimately, it's about fitness

-There's been a ton of beautiful work on phase separation, hydrogel formation, and other quinary phenomena. (**Quinary**, a term introduced by Stuart Edelstein, refers to a step beyond traditional quaternary structures to structures involving undefined numbers of molecules.)
+There's been a bunch of beautiful work on phase separation, hydrogel formation, and other quinary phenomena. (**Quinary**, a term introduced by Stuart Edelstein, refers to a step beyond traditional quaternary structures to structures involving undefined numbers of molecules.)
 But showing that these phenomena are actually good for cells, as opposed to just gorgeous curiosities, has been challenging.
 Pab1 delivered for us!

 <p align="center">
 <img src="/assets/images/quinary-academy-certificate.png" width="75%">